Consensys/doc.tessera/docs/HowTo/Configure/Enclave.md

   Include TLS configuration as appropriate.
 * Do not configure any keys.

-!!! example "Transaction manager configuration file"
+!!! example "Remote HTTP enclave configuration in the transaction manager configuration file"

     ```json
     {